lumapps/commit-message-validator/README.md

 Behind the hood, the script use `git log` to list all the commit thus any syntax allowed by git will be working.

+You can also use the pre-push commit validator, simply copy, `pre-push`, `validator.sh` and `check.sh` files in `.git/hooks` directory of your repository.

 <!-- ROADMAP -->

 ## Roadmap